mikisvaz/rbbt/index.md

   in-situ incremental index generation.
 Complex native concurrency support using event driven programming for multi-processing streaming cascades
 * R integration using direct library calls (RSRuby), shared server (Reval) or shell-out (R CMD).
-Deep integration for model fitting, plotting of SVG with painless state-of-the-art D3js integration
+Deep integration for model fitting and plotting of SVGs with painless state-of-the-art D3js integration
 * Enough syntactic sugar to make a cake thanks to ruby meta-programming and the principle of convention over configuration

 Using these features, dozens of workflows have been produced serving functionalities, resources, knowledge bases, and reports

 Where has Rbbt been used?
 -------------------------